Thursday, December 12, 2019

 "Looking for some advice on best methods of organizing and storing photos.
 Please share your methods!
 Go!
 Thanks!"

 This is a great question!
-This is such a common question and common need that I want to share the answer with you, too.
+AND this is such a common question and common need that I want to share the answer with you, too.
 Here's what I told Angela that I hope will be helpful to you also.

 There's so much talk today on photo organization and storage that it can feel overwhelming and even impossible.
 Some people even pay to have their photos stored.
 But the purpose of a photo isn't to store it.
 It's to see it.